trek-view/basecamp/_posts/2022-04-22-turn-gopro-timelapse-video-into-timelapse-images.md

 You can see when shooting at a 60 second interval, even 10 mins of recording (600 seconds) produces just 0.3 seconds worth of TimeLapse video (to get a second, you'd need to record for 30 minutes!).

 It's also possible to calculate actual recording time according to mode.
-We know the timelapse frames are packed at 29.97.
-So we can multiply the inteval by
+We know the timelapse frames are packed at 29.97 per second.
+So we can multiply the interval by frame rate.

 Using TimeLapse 0.5 second mode as an example; `29.97` * `0.5` = actual recording time for 1 second = 59.94 seconds.

 Or for TimeLapse mode 60 seconds; `29.97` * `60` = actual recording time for 1 second = 1798.2 seconds (29.97 minutes).

 Still a little confused?
 Here I cycled round my block in each TimeLapse mode to demonstrate what the output of the same circuit looks like (you can see the actual recording times are all very similar)...